whitneyharper/event-management-app/readme.md

 ## Description

 A simple events manager application.
 This application uses the REST API convention with full CRUD operations.

-Features
+Features:

-* Create new event entry
+* Create a new event entry
-* Fetch all exisiting events
+* Fetch all existing events
 * Fetch a single event
-* Update a event entry
+* Update an event entry
-* Delete a event entry from the database
+* Delete an event entry from the database
 * User signup
 * User login
 * User authorization

 ## Getting Started

 ## Built With